-125-Year-Old Vintage Levis Denim Jeans Sell For $100,000
+125-Year-Old Vintage Levi’s Denim Jeans Sell For $100,000

 — Fox News (@FoxNews) May 27, 2018

 According to Daniel Buck Soules from Daniel Buck Auctions, the buyer’s representative came and inspected the jeans to ensure their condition before the buyer decided to make the private purchase.
-Soules said that the jean’s new owner is a person who likes old Levis.
+Soules said that the jeans’ new owner is a person who likes old Levi’s.

-While this sale didn’t entirely create a new record sale for vintage denim, it is among the highest selling pairs of old Levis.
+While this sale didn’t entirely create a new record sale for vintage denim, it is among the highest selling pairs of old Levi’s.
 A pair of 501s from the 1880s sold for $60,000, and another pair from the 1800s went for more than $100,000 in the past.

-The most iconic denim brand in the world, German immigrant Levi Strauss founded Levi Strauss & Co. in San Francisco in May 1853.
+The most iconic denim brand in the world, German immigrant Levi Strauss founded Levi Strauss & Co. in San Francisco in May, 1853.
 On May 20, 1873, Levi Strauss and Jacob Davis received a patent on a copper rivet, which was used to reinforce the points of strain on denim pants.
-They began creating denim overalls in the 1870s, and they started manufacturing Levis 501 Jeans in the 1890s.
+They began creating denim overalls in the 1870s, and they started manufacturing Levi’s 501 jeans in the 1890s.

-Since then people from all walks of life have donned Levis, including the shopkeeper who formerly owned this 125-year-old pair that recently sold.
+Since then, people from all walks of life have donned Levi’s, including the shopkeeper who formerly owned this 125-year-old pair that recently sold.
 A good pair of these jeans can last for centuries.